-While we were waiting for the vet tech and her assistant to prepare Frick and Frack for us, I looked back at all the little faces and hoped they would soon be as lucky.
-DH and I played with many of the other residents along the same wall as Frick and Frack with a string toy.
+While we were waiting for the vet tech and her assistant to prepare our new kitties for us, I looked back at all the little faces and hoped they would soon be as lucky.
+My husband and I played with many of the other residents along the same wall as Frick and Frack with a string toy.
 We were happy to see many cats jumping up and down trying to grab the toy as it approached their turn.
 In the excitement, I could hear the vet tech say to Frick and Frack, how happy she was for them.
 Into the crates they went- Frack was silent, Frick gave a little cry.
 They were off to their new home…..

 *Frick renamed Jakob (Jake) Emerson- Why?
 I love the name Jake.
-The Jakes I have known were always kind-hearted and Emerson from Ralph Waldo Emerson; a distinguished name for my magic cat =).
+The Jakes I have known were always kind-hearted and Emerson from Ralph Waldo Emerson; a distinguished name for my magical cat =).

-*Frack renamed Outlaw Pete (O.P. or Opie for short)- Named after a Bruce Springsteen song; DH is a big fan!
+*Frack renamed Outlaw Pete (O.P. or Opie for short)- Named after a Bruce Springsteen song; my husband is a big fan!
 Opie’s my little big meatball =).

 Tummy rubs and will gladly flop onto their back to receive them.